-4 Facilities Improvements Strategy, 2010
+&lt;sup>3 Facilities Improvements Strategy, 2010 for Dacorum Borough

-- supporting citizenship and community identity and safer and stronger communities; and - providing an opportunity to build on Dacorum's cultural diversity. - 15.24 The regeneration of Hemel Hempstead town centre is a springboard for the delivery of further cultural and tourist facilities.
-Its key ambitions include the provision of a new library, community facilities, additional open space and improvements to the accessibility of existing green space and the River Gade (see section 20).
-These will benefit the local communities and visitors alike. - 15.25 New opportunities for heritage, arts and cultural businesses and links between local schools and communities will also be supported, particularly as part of mixed use developments and regeneration schemes.
+- creating a rich, vibrant and diverse mix of uses which can act as a catalyst for regeneration in town centres; - encouraging a sense of personal well-being, pleasure and enjoyment; - enriching the quality of life of the community and visitors to the borough; - generating tourism and creative industries which can contribute to the local economy; - conserving the cultural and historic heritage; - improving mental and physical health of residents; - providing many and varied social benefits through the development of work and projects with local community organisations and with groups at risk of exclusion; - supporting citizenship and community identity and safer and stronger communities; and - providing an opportunity to build on Dacorum's cultural diversity. - 16.23.
+The regeneration of Hemel Hempstead town centre is a springboard for the delivery of further cultural and tourist facilities.
+Its key ambitions include the provision of a Performing Arts Venue, other cultural facilities, urban park, additional open space and improvements to the accessibility of green space and the River Gade (see section 21).
+These will benefit the local communities and visitors alike. - 16.24.
+New opportunities for arts and cultural businesses and links between local schools and communities will also be supported, particularly as part of mixed use developments and regeneration schemes.